CodingSamrat/s3b-server/README.md

 ### Configurations
 The `s3b.config.js` file contains all configurations for the server. some configurations needs to be modified.

- - **HOST_NAME** = Change the HOST_NAME with your actual host name.
+ - **HOST_URL** = Change the HOST_URL with your actual host name.
 The client will connect to the bucket through this host name.
 Ex: `https://cdn.example.com` .
 And it will serve all files over the internet.
  - **CLOUD_BASE_PATH** = This is the physical path on drive, where all files and data will be stored.
 By default it use `/volume/s3b-server` for _linux_ & `C://s3b-server` for _windows_.
 Make user user has permission to CLOUD_BASE_PATH.
 Safest way is create & give permission to user for CLOUD_BASE_PATH.